 Pregnant women experience an increased need to urinate throughout their pregnancy.
 Make sure to use the restroom before your session.
 If you need to go during your massage just let the therapist know.

-Any high-risk factors or medical problems should be discussed with the massage therapist before the session to ensure that massage is indicated.
+Any high-risk factors or medical problems should be discussed with the massage therapist before the session to ensure that a massage is indicated.
 Including gestational diabetes and pregnancy-induced hypertension

 Sensitive to scents: